 - Onion powder

-- Place all ingredients into a saucepan, and let the bourbon BBQ spritz mixture come to a simmer over medium-high heat.
+- Place all ingredients into a saucepan, and let the bourbon BBQ spritz mixture simmer over medium-high heat.

 - Remove from heat and let it cool for 5 minutes.

 - When spritzing meat, keep a fair distance from it.
 The object is to create humidity, not assail your smoked meats with a targeted shot of spritz.
-If you choose to use this recipe as a mop, gently dab the liquid on with a mop brush.
+If you use this recipe as a mop, gently dab the liquid with a mop brush.

 Bourbon BBQ Spritz